Are you looking for a great combination air & magnetic rowing machine?

 Luckily, the CRW800 Rower has a ton of great comfort features.

 The padded handle has a slight bend to allow for a comfortable grip due to the natural curve of your wrists.
-It also has the built-in monitor so you won’t have to stop to change the resistance settings.
+It also has a built-in monitor so you won’t have to stop to change the resistance settings.

 Each footrest is adjustable and is very similar to many of the other high-end rowing machines on the market.
 The footrests can fit any shoe size and are easily adjusted by moving the plate up or down and pulling the straps over your feet.